Andros-Spica/ABM-tutorial-koeln-2022/README.md

 ---
 ## Block B

 By now, you might think this is all too complicated, fearing what is coming next.
 No worries!
-Block A's content is the harder part of the learning curve.
+Block A's content is the hardest part of the learning curve.
 We have reviewed much content that is not strictly required to implement most ABM models.
 However, I promise that learning these programming practices with a relatively simple and seemly trivial task, such as creating pond-like terrains, will pay off later.

 In Block B, we will finally build a version of PondTrade through steps that will introduce you to more advanced algorithms that bring us closer to our conceptual model, such as path cost calculation, feedback loops, and evolution through vector variables.